sftpplus/sftpplus-docs/src/doc_source/configuration-auth/os.rst

 Introduction
 ------------

-It can also be used to authenticate administrators for the Local Manager service.
+It can also be used to authenticate administrators for the Web Manager service.
 For this, you will need to explicitly define a group or a set of groups in the `manager_allowed_groups` configuration options.